Object Recognition in Probabilistic 3D Scenes

 Description

 A semantic description of 3-d scenes is essential to many urban and surveillance applications.
 The general problems of object localization and class recognition in Computer Vision are traditionally performed in 2D images.
 In contrast, this project aims to reason about the state of the 3-d world.
 More specifically, this project uses probabilistic volumetric models of a scene geometry and appearance to perform object categorization tasks directly in 3-d.
-The methods and results presented here have been accepted as a full paper (30 min. oral presentation) at the International Conference of Pattern Recognition Application and Methods, ICPRAM 20112
+The methods and results presented here were fisrt accepted as a full paper (30 min. oral presentation) at the International Conference of Pattern Recognition Application and Methods, ICPRAM 20112.
+An more recent and comprenhensive evaluation has been accepted for publication at the IEEE Journal of Selected Topics in Signal Processing

 Go to (within this page):